elastic/apm-pipeline-library/vars/README.md

 ```

 ## isUserTrigger
-Check it the build was triggered by a user.
+Check if the build was triggered by a user.
 it stores the username in the BUILD_CAUSE_USER environment variable.

 ```